The 8 Best Sex Positions While Pregnant

 Rear entry

 Prop yourself up on all fours and have your partner enter you from behind.
 Just encourage them to take it slow and communicate about what does and doesn’t feel good.
 Your cervix may be especially sensitive during this time, Shepherd says, and of all the sex positions while pregnant, this one opens you up to deep penetration.
-Rear-entry puts no pressure on your bladder or uterus, O’Reilly says, making it an especially good option for women in their third trimester.
+Rear entry puts no pressure on your bladder or uterus, O’Reilly says, making it an especially good option for third trimester sex.

 Against the wall